 Finally, you can access Slack from any browser (mobile or desktop) and via the Slack apps for either type of device.
 Please download and install the Slack apps to your Mac, PC and mobile devices (iOS and Android versions are available) before we meet for our first class.
 You will need to keep your Slack access live on all of your devices so that we can fully integrate the platform into our learning environment.

 Please complete this section if your syllabus identifies Teams to support our course communications needs.
 Teams is part of the Microsoft Office 365 Suite.
 Teams is an online chat/collaboration tool that allows for text-based chatting, video conferencing and/or audio calls.
 Teams is associated with your SHU-issued account and authenticates via your SHU network credentials.

 You can access Teams from a desktop browser.
-Since Internet Explorer does not play well with Blackboard, or this site, I suggest that you use either Firefox or Chrome as your browser for all of your coursework.
+Since Internet Explorer does not play well with Blackboard, or this site, I suggest that you use either Firefox, Chrome or Safari as your browser for all of your coursework.
 You will access Teams, part of the Office365 suite, login to PirateNet by entering your <shortname>@shu.edu for the username (i.e., firstname.lastname@example.org) and your current SHU network password.